Burningstone91/smart-home-setup/README.md

 ```

 ### Configure Sensor into Home Assistant
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "ESPHome" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "ESPHome" and click on it.
 Enter the IP or hostname of the ESP32 Sensor in the field "host", "port" can be left as it is at 6053.
 Click "SUBMIT".
 Enter the password set in the section "api" of the ESPHome config file.
 Click "SUBMIT" again.
 You should now see the binary sensors configured on the ESP.

 ### Make Bed Occupancy not so binary